aleksandrmetik/Automatic-deploy-Grafana-Prometheus-NodeExporter-under-VirtualBox-and-Vagrant/README.md

-# Automatic deploy Grafana Prometheus NodeExporter under VirtualBox/Vagrant
+# Automatic deployment of Grafana+Prometheus+NodeExporter under VirtualBox/Vagrant

 **IMPORTANT!!!
-DO NOT USE IN PRODUCTION environment!**
+DO NOT USE IN PRODUCTION environment!!!**

 ## What is it?
 * This is a set of bash scripts to automatically install VirtualBox 6.1, Vagrant and create ubuntu/bionic guest with automatic deployment of Prometheus, Grafana and NodeExporter.